 Changed Block Tracking

-The changed block tracking (CBT) mechanism allows Veeam Backup for AWS to perform quick and cost-efficient image-level backup to S3 repositories.
+The changed block tracking (CBT) mechanism allows Veeam Backup for AWS to perform quick and cost-efficient image-level backup of EC2 instances to S3 repositories.

 Veeam Backup for AWS uses the CBT mechanism to reduce the amount of data read from processed EBS volumes: